Berggruen Institute: History

 Berggruen Institute was founded in 2010 by investor-philanthropist Nicolas Berggruen and journalist Nathan Gardels to research and publish on topics related to governance, economics, geopolitics, and technology.

 In 2014, the Institute established The WorldPost, an online publication in a joint initiative with HuffPost and later The Washington Post.

 The Institute established its Philosophy and Culture Center in 2015, creating the annual Berggruen Prize for Philosophy & Culture and launching a fellowship program in collaboration with universities including USC, Harvard, Stanford, Oxford, and Peking University.

 Berggruen has recruited numerous supporters and advisers of the Institute including Eric Schmidt, Reid Hoffman, Arianna Huffington, Evan Spiegel, Stephan Schwarzman, Ernesto Zedillo, Jack Dorsey, Elon Musk, and Patrick Soon-Shiong.
+The Berggruen Institute maintains cooperative relationships with the China Institute for Innovation and Development Strategy.

-Since its founding, the Institute has expanded globally, establishing centers in Beijing and Venice and developing initiatives in Europe, China, and the United States.
+Since its founding, the institute has expanded globally, establishing centers in Beijing and Venice and developing initiatives in Europe, China, and the United States.
 In 2018, the Institute established a research center at Peking University with $25.5 million in funding.
 Between 2022 and 2023, the Institute acquired three historic properties in Venice to serve as its European headquarters and cultural centers.

 Councils and Committees

 21st Century Council

 Founded in 2011, the 21st Century Council was composed of former heads of state, global business leaders, and intellectuals who convene to discuss challenges in global governance.
 Past members have included former British Prime Minister Gordon Brown, former Mexican President Ernesto Zedillo, and former Brazilian President Fernando Henrique Cardoso.
-The Council has organized conferences with Chinese President Xi Jinping and senior officials to discuss trade, technology, and international cooperation.
+The council has organized conferences with Chinese President Xi Jinping and senior officials to discuss trade, technology, and international cooperation.

 Council on the Future of Europe

 The Council on the Future of Europe is a committee focused on policy and public debate concerning European integration.
 In May 2013, the council held a "town hall" meeting endorsed by the French President Francois Hollande, Spanish Prime Minister Mariano Rajoy, and Italian labor minister.
-The council, along with Germany’s labor minister, Ursula von der Leyen, proposed an investment, training, and jobs program for Europe.
+The council, along with Germany's labor minister, Ursula von der Leyen, proposed an investment, training, and jobs program for Europe.
 The program eventually became a part of European policy in January 2015 when European Commission President Jean-Claude Juncker proposed the 315 billion euro Investment Plan.